mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Wget.md

 	wget -N -r -l 3 -p -np -A jpg,jpeg,png,gif http://[some url]

+Grab all JPG, JPEG, PNG and GIF assets off of a site and span hosts if needed:

+	wget -N -r -l 3 -p -np -H -A jpg,jpeg,png,gif http://[some url]

 ***

 *Cheat Sheet - Wget (c) by Jack Szwergold*